On Rigid Origami II: Quadrilateral Creased Papers: Conclusion

-We thank Ivan Izmestiev and Grigory Ivanov for helpful discussions at the workshop organized by the Erwin Schrodinger Institute on "Rigidity and Flexibility of Geometric Structures".
-We also thank Martin Van Hecke for helpful discussions at the 7th International Meeting on Origami, Science, Mathematics, and Education.
+\begin{description} \item [Data Access] This article has a supplementary material. \item [Author Contribute] ZH developed the theories described here, and took the primary role in writing the paper.
+SDG provided advice on, and made contributions to, the development of the project; and helped to write the paper.
+All authors gave final approval for publication. \item [Competing] We have no competing interests. \item [Funding] ZH was partially funded by a studentship awarded by the George and Lilian Schiff Foundation. \item [Acknowledge] We thank Ivan Izmestiev and Grigory Ivanov for helpful discussions at the workshop organized by the Erwin Schrodinger Institute on "Rigidity and Flexibility of Geometric Structures".
+We also thank Martin Van Hecke for helpful discussions at the 7th International Meeting on Origami, Science, Mathematics, and Education. \end{description}

 2pt